 Course Title: Business and Technology Concepts

+Prerequisite: None

-Prerequisite: None Length: Full Year
+Length: Full Year (not offered during the 2023-2024 school year)

 This orientation-level course will provide an overview of all aspects of business marketing and management, including the concepts, functions, and skills required for meeting the challenges of operating a business in a global economy.
 Topics covered will include the various forms of business ownership, including entrepreneurship, as well as the basic functional areas of business (finance, management, marketing, administration and production).
 Students will be introduced to a wide range of careers in fields such as accounting, financial services, information technology, marketing, and management.
 Emphasis will be placed on using the computer while studying applications in these careers along with communication skills (thinking, listening, composing, revising, editing, and speaking), math and problem solving.
 Business ethics as well as other workplace skills will be taught and integrated within this course.

 Course Title: Accounting I

-Prerequisite: None

-Length: Full Year (not offered during the 2022-2023 school year)
+Prerequisite: None Length: Full Year

 Accounting I is a course assists students pursuing a career in business, marketing, and management.
 This course includes planned learning experiences that develop initial and basic skills used in systematically computing, classifying, recording, verifying and maintaining numerical data involved in financial and product control records including the paying and receiving of money.
 Instruction includes information on keeping financial records, summarizing them for convenient interpretation, and analyzing them to provide assistance to management for decision making.
 Accounting computer applications should be integrated throughout the course where applicable.
 In addition to stressing basic fundamentals and terminology of accounting, instruction should provide initial understanding of the preparation of budgets and financial reports, operation of related business machines and equipment, and career opportunities in the accounting field.

 ENGLISH DEPARTMENT

-The second secon
+10 the state of the s the state of the s

+- T: 1' 1 T T 1' 1 TT P 1' 1 TIT T: 1: 1 737

 English I English II English III English IV

+2 Difficit I Difficit II Diigitori III Diigitori 1 v

 COURSE OFFERINGS: